 THURSO’s SUP pump does a good job of inflating the 10’6″ Waterwalker to the recommended pressure of 15 PSI, and it takes less than 10 minutes to get the board fully inflated and set up.
 The company also printed detailed instructions on the side of the pump, which is really convenient if you’re just starting out and aren’t familiar with how these pumps work.

-THURSO backs all of their inflatable paddle boards with a rock-solid, 2-year warranty.
+All THURSO SURF inflatable paddle boards are backed by a rock-solid, 2-year warranty.
 If you have any problems due to a manufacturer defect within the first 24 months of ownership, THURSO will replace or refund your purchase (your choice).

-It’s also important to note that the company’s customer service is absolutely top-notch and they respond quickly to any and all reported issues.
-From our dealings with them, THURSO has proven to be an honest company that truly stands behind their boards — a refreshing thing to see in this day and age.
+It’s also worth noting that in our experience the company’s customer service is absolutely top-notch and they respond quickly to any and all reported issues.
+From all of our dealings with them, THURSO has proven to be an honest company that truly stands behind their boards — a refreshing thing to see in this day and age.

-THURSO’s 10’6″ Waterwalker iSUP is a great choice for small to medium-sized paddlers who want a stable, responsive board that is enjoyable in a wide variety of conditions.
-We really appreciate this SUP’s versatility, and it can be used for everything from flat water paddling to SUP fitness and the company has done a great job with all of the new improvements this season.
+Bottom line: THURSO’s 10’6″ Waterwalker iSUP is a great choice for small to medium-sized paddlers who want a durable and responsive board that’s enjoyable in a wide variety of conditions.
+We really appreciate this SUP’s versatility — it can be used for everything from flat water paddling to SUP fitness and the company has done a great job with all of the new improvements this season.